ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## notSameAs

-The field must NOT be the same as another field with case sensitivity
+The field must NOT be the same as another field with case sensitivity.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { notSameAs = "otherField" }